Imprint of the black hole singularity on thermal two-point functions: Numerical tests

 It is relatively straightforward to evaluate the frequency space correlator by numerically integrating the radial equation.
 Working in a variable $u=1/r^2$, we compute series expansions around $u=0$ and $u=1$ and match them at the midpoint where each series converges exponentially fast.

 In Fig.~\ref{fig:stress tensor} we display this numerical result, along with the residual after subtracting the vacuum term ($\omega^4$) and either the $c_0$ or both $c_0$ and $c_1$ terms in \eqref{large omega ansatz}.
-Each subtraction is seen to further decrease the residual, as it should, with a net reduction of up to five orders of magnitude at $\frac{\beta\omega}{2\pi}=30$, precisely confirming their values.
+Each subtraction is seen to further decrease the residual, as it should, with a net reduction of up to 5 orders of magnitude at $\frac{\beta\omega}{2\pi}=30$, precisely confirming their values.

 We also fitted the correlator to the ansatz \eqref{large omega ansatz}, observing extremely precise agreement with the predictions for $c_0$ and $c_1$ from \eqref{Gret transseries} as shown in Table.~\ref{tab:fit1}.
 To perform this fit we kept additional subleading coefficients up to $c_4$ in the ansatz, not shown here.
-Note that agreement for the phases is somewhat trivial since they are fully determined by the $\omega$ exponents together with reality of $G_{\rm ret}(t,q{=}0)$ at real times; the fitted value of $c_2$ may be interesting for future work.
+Note that agreement for the phases is somewhat trivial since they are fully determined by the $\omega$ exponents together with the reality of $G_{\rm ret}(t,q{=}0)$ at real times; the fitted value of $c_2$ may be interesting for future work.

-The coefficient $c_0=-4$ in Tab.~\ref{tab:fit1} has a simple physical interpretation: the leading nonperturbative correction to $2{\rm Im}G_{\rm ret}$ at large frequencies is the sum of two reflected geodesics (bouncing off respectively from the future or past singularity), each weighted by a reflection coefficient $R=-2$.
-This value helped us single out and identify the derivation presented in section \ref{sec:proposal}.
+The coefficient $c_0=-4$ in Table~\ref{tab:fit1} has a simple physical interpretation: the leading nonperturbative correction to $2{\rm Im}G_{\rm ret}$ at large frequencies is the sum of two reflected geodesics (bouncing off, respectively, from the future or past singularity), each weighted by a reflection coefficient $R=-2$.
+This value helped us single out and identify the derivation presented in Sec.~\ref{sec:proposal}.

-Another test is to compare the large-order behavior of the single-trace OPE coefficients determined from App.~\ref{app:expansions} to the prediction in \eqref{large n app}.
+Another test is to compare the large-order behavior of the single-trace OPE coefficients determined from Appendix~\ref{app:expansions} to the prediction in \eqref{large n app}.
 Again we focus on spatial momentum $q=0$ ($\gamma=1$).
 The advantage of this test is that it can be carried out for any $\Delta$.
 Inspired by the structure of \eqref{large n app}, we fit the $a_n$'s obtained from the differential equation to a double expansion in $1/n$ and $1/n^{4/3}$:

 According to \eqref{large n app}, we expect the coefficients of integer powers of $1/n^{4/3}$ to determine all other coefficients through $r_{p,\nu}$ factors (whose purpose is to cancel $1/\omega$ correction in frequency space), but in our fit we treat them as independent.